williamhogman/blog/posts/Push-down-automations-in-rust.md

 define any operations for instances of `PDA`s just a function that should be defined for the structure.

-Having now defined the interface contracts for push-down automations time has come to actually implement logic for running a push-down automation.
+Having now defined the interface contracts for push-down automatons time has come to actually implement logic for running a push-down automaton.

 ```rust
 struct PDARunner<T: PDA> {